tuck1s/sparkySecure/INBOUND.md

 ## Starting

-A sample shell script for starting the service is provided in [starting-gun.sh].
+A sample shell script for starting the service is provided in [starting_gun.sh](starting_gun.sh).
 Modify the port numbers etc. to suit your environment.
 The file includes some commentary on the parameters.

 ## Error handling